AdobeDocs/audience-manager.pt-BR/help/using/integration/gpt-aam-destination/gpt-aam-modify-api.md

 ## Check for Audience Manager Cookies With an `IF` Statement

 The `.setTargeting` method gets data from the Audience Manager destination cookie and the unique user ID cookie ( `aam_uuid`).
 However, if `.setTargeting` gets invoked before [!UICONTROL DIL] writes these cookies, or the cookies are empty, you may see errors when the page loads.
 To help avoid this, wrap the `.setTargeting` method in an `if` statement that checks for these cookies.
-If they&#39;re not set, this statement prevents `.setTargeting` from calling the `AamGpt` function.
+If they're not set, this statement prevents `.setTargeting` from calling the `AamGpt` function.

 ### `IF` Amostra de código de declaração